dansmyers/ProgrammingWithAI/README.md

 There is no required textbook.
 Our material will come from several online resources, plus my own notes.

-We'll use GitHub Codespaces for programming.
+## Required AI tools

+Practicing programming using AI tools is a core element of this class.
+You are *required* to subscribe to a $20 per month plan for [Anthropic's Claude](https://claude.ai/), which we'll use throughout the course.

+ - *I already subscribe to a different model, can I use that one instead?* No, you are required to use Claude for this course.
+ - *Can I just use the free plan?* No, you are required to purchase the $20 per month subscription.
+ - *Will I also need to buy a book?* No, there is no required textbook.
+We'll use a mixture of online resources for course material.

 ## Learning Outcomes

 At the end of this course, you will be able to:

-1. Work with an AI copilot to support software development.
+1. Use chat-based AI and agentic AI coding tools to complete software development projects

-2. Use principles of sound software engineering that are beneficial when working with AI, including testing and interface design.
+2. Use AI tools to perform data analysis and simulation experiments

+3. Use tools to create web pages and basic web applications

-3. Implement an AI-based application using retrieval augmented generation (RAG).
+4. Implement an AI-based application using retrieval augmented generation (RAG).

-4. Discuss other applications of AI to software, including agents.
+5. Be familiar with concepts of sound software design

 ## Schedule